 - clinical social worker or psychologist

-You are responsible for any fees the health professional charges to prepare the letter or report.
-It must include:
+Note: applicants are responsible for any fees the health professional may charge to prepare the letter or report.

 After you apply

-An FSCD worker reviews your application package to see if there is enough information to decide if your child is eligible for the program.
-They will contact you within 2 weeks to:
+A Disability Services worker reviews your application package to see if there is enough information to decide if your child is eligible for the program.
+They will contact you to: